 Relationship Selling by Business Type

 You might think of relationship selling as an enterprise B2B strategy, and that’s certainly not wrong.
-Any rep working a $50,000+ deal is probably using relationship selling techniques — think a salesperson for sales automation software or a customized HR app.
+I think it’s a safe bet to think that any rep working a $50,000+ deal is probably using relationship selling techniques — think a salesperson for sales automation software or a customized HR app.

-But relationship selling also applies to consumer products.
+But, relationship selling also applies to consumer products.
 How well do you know your tailor?
 If they’re smart, they’ll develop a personal relationship with you so your loyalty extends beyond their abilities.
-What about your favorite hotel?
-Many nice ones keep meticulous track of their guests’ preferences, enabling them to create personalized experiences for anyone who returns.
+What about your favorite hairdresser?
+Mine keeps track of my favorite curly hair products and recommends new ones to try when she finds new products designed for my hair type.

 Here are a few more examples where businesses use relationship selling.